awsdocs/ec2-image-builder-user-guide/doc_source/cli-create-image-pipeline.md

 # Create an AMI image pipeline \(AWS CLI\)<a name="cli-create-image-pipeline"></a>

-You can create an AMI image pipeline using a JSON file as input to the imagebuilder create\-image\-pipeline command in the AWS CLI\.
+You can create an AMI image pipeline and usea JSON file as input to the create\-image\-pipeline command in the AWS CLI\.

 How often your pipeline builds a new image to incorporate any pending updates from your base image and components depends on the `schedule` that you have configured\.
 A `schedule` has the following attributes:
 + `scheduleExpression` – Sets the schedule for when your pipeline runs to evaluate the `pipelineExecutionStartCondition` and determine if it should start a build\.
 The schedule is configured with cron expressions\.
 For more information on how to format a cron expression in Image Builder, see [Use cron expressions in EC2 Image Builder](cron-expressions.md)\.